-- the MPFR code is portable, i.e., the result of any operation does not depend on the machine word size mp\bits\per\limb (64 on most current processors); - the precision in bits can be set exactly to any valid value for each variable (including very small precision); - MPFR provides the four rounding modes from the IEEE 754-1985 standard, plus away-from-zero, as well as for basic operations as for other mathematical functions.
+- the MPFR code is portable, i.e., the result of any operation does not depend on the machine word size mp\bits\per\limb (64 on most current processors), possibly except in faithful rounding.
+It does not depend either on the machine rounding mode or rounding precision; - the precision in bits can be set exactly to any valid value for each variable (including very small precision); - MPFR provides the four rounding modes from the IEEE 754-1985 standard, plus away-from-zero, as well as for basic operations as for other mathematical functions.
+Faithful rounding (partially supported) is provided too, but the results may no longer be reproducible.

-In particular, with a precision of 53 bits, MPFR is able to exactly reproduce all computations with double-precision machine floating-point numbers (e.g., double type in C, with a C implementation that rigorously follows Annex F of the ISO C99 standard and FP\CONTRACT pragma set to OFF) on the four arithmetic operations and the square root, except the default exponent range is much wider and subnormal numbers are not implemented (but can be emulated).
+In particular, with a precision of 53 bits and in any of the four standard rounding modes, MPFR is able to exactly reproduce all computations with double-precision machine floating-point numbers (e.g., double type in C, with a C implementation that rigorously follows Annex F of the ISO C99 standard and FP\CONTRACT pragma set to OFF) on the four arithmetic operations and the square root, except the default exponent range is much wider and subnormal numbers are not implemented (but can be emulated).